What is Gothic Architecture?

 The Octagon Tower at Ely Cathedral is an engineering and architectural tour de force, whether seen from the air or when looking up from inside.

-Externally, it towers to a height of 48 metres, while internally, it hovers over the cathedral’s crossing.
+Externally, it towers 48 metres, while internally, it hovers over the cathedral’s crossing.

-In 1322 the cathedral’s old Norman tower fell down.
+In 1322 the cathedral’s old Norman tower fell.
 Rather than rebuilding in the same form, an octagon was created at the heart of the cathedral.

 Wells Cathedral, Somerset